mesosphere/dcos-kubernetes-quickstart/README.md

 ![](docs/assets/ui-install.gif)

-**NOTE:** The latest `dcos-kubernetes-quickstart` doesn't support any Kubernetes framework version before `1.2.0-1.10.5` due the changes how the Kubernetes API is exposed.
+**NOTE:** The latest `dcos-kubernetes-quickstart` doesn't support any Kubernetes framework version before `2.0.0-1.12.1`.
+The reason is that now creating Kubernetes clusters requires installation of the Kubernetes Manager, package: `Kubernetes`.

 ## Known limitations

-Before proceeding, please check the [current package limitations](https://docs.mesosphere.com/service-docs/kubernetes/1.2.2-1.10.7/limitations/).
+Before proceeding, please check the [current package limitations](https://docs.mesosphere.com/service-docs/kubernetes/2.0.0-1.12.1/limitations/).

 ## Pre-Requisites

-First, make sure your cluster fulfils the [Kubernetes package default requirements](https://docs.mesosphere.com/service-docs/kubernetes/1.2.2-1.10.7/install/#prerequisites/).

-Then, check the requirements for running this quickstart:
+Check the requirements for running this quickstart:

 * Linux or MacOS
 * [Terraform 0.11.x](https://www.terraform.io/downloads.html).
 On MacOS, you can install with [brew](https://brew.sh/):